What is Bitbucket?

 Bitbucket is more than just a tool for managing code for distributed version control of files.
 With Bitbucket, your team can plan projects in a single place, collaborate on code, and run tests and deployments.

 - It's free for small groups and companies.
-However, for larger projects the software will be priced for a fee, ranging from $10 per month for a group of 10 employees to $200 per month for an unlimited number of users.
+However, for larger projects the software will be priced for a fee, ranging from $10 per month for a group up to 10 employees to $200 per month for an unlimited number of users.

 - Bitbucket has high security standards due to 2-factor authentication: users have to enter a password and pass a security check before they can work on the code base.